forcedotcom/cli/.github/CONTRIBUTING.md

 # Contributing to the Salesforce CLI
 Welcome, and thank you for your interest in contributing to the Salesforce CLI!

-There are multiple ways you can contribute:
+There are multiple ways you can contribute.
+Before you get started, please review our [Code of Conduct](CODE_OF_CONDUCT.md) to help us keep our OSS projects a safe and welcoming environment.

 ### Report an issue
 Did you find a bug?
 First, make sure the bug wasn't already reported by searching on the `issues` section: https://github.com/forcedotcom/cli/issues.
-If you don't find an issue, then open a new one and follow the bug template.
-Minimal repros are highly encouraged as these help us to quickly identify the root cause of the issue.
+If you cannot find a related issue, then open a new one and follow the bug template.
+Providing a minimal reproduction is highly encouraged as these help us to quickly identify the root cause of the issue.

+### Security
+Please report any security issue to security@salesforce.com as soon as it is discovered.

 ### Pull requests
 We accept pull requests for bug fixes and feature requests for any issues labeled with [`help wanted`](https://github.com/forcedotcom/cli/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).